MediaBlog

 Top of page Calendar

-The unique condensed semester calendar is approximately nine (9) weeks in length, yet affords the participants twelve to fifteen (12-15) credits of academic credit along with significant field study
+The unique condensed semester calendar is approximately nine weeks in length, yet affords the participants sixteen units of academic credit along with significant field study

 IMPORTANT TRAVEL NOTES: